The business community had high hopes for 2020.

 Instead of glitter, we are wrestling with diseases.

-A first disease has challenged our ability to increase physical distance: COVID-19.
+A first one has challenged our ability to increase physical distance: COVID-19.

-A second disease is challenging our ability to decrease the distance between us: RACISM.
+A second one is challenging our ability to decrease the distance between us: RACISM.

 We have big hopes we’ll be able to find a cure and a vaccine for COVID-19.